Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

-Formal definitions of these properties follow. \begin{property}[Symmetry of aggregation] The aggregation function $\mathbf{A}$ is symmetric if, for all sets of importance measures $\lambda \in C\!D^{m}$ and all permutations $\pi \in \Pi_{\lambda}$ of those sets (where $\Pi_{\lambda}$ is the set of all permutations of $\lambda$), we have:
+Formal definitions of these properties are presented next. \begin{property}[Symmetry of aggregation] The aggregation function $\mathbf{A}$ is symmetric if, for all sets of importance measures $\lambda \in C\!D^{m}$ and all permutations $\pi \in \Pi_{\lambda}$ of those sets (where $\Pi_{\lambda}$ is the set of all permutations of $\lambda$), we have:

-\end{property} The symmetry property states that the ordering of aggregated values does not matter.
+\end{property} That is, the ordering of aggregated values does not matter.

 \begin{property}[Idempotence of aggregation] An aggregation function $\mathbf{A}$ is idempotent if, for all importance measures $i\in C\!D$, we have: